 Crabby’s Beachwalk Bar & Grill For Sunset Dining

-For a beach themed bar the views of the Gulf, head to Crabby’s (333 S Gulfview Blvd).
+For a beach-themed bar the views of the Gulf, head to Crabby’s (333 S Gulfview Blvd).

 This restaurant offers indoor and outdoor seating with epic sunset views on the upper deck.

-There’s also TVs dotted around the bar for sports fans.
+There are also TVs dotted around the bar for sports fans.

-Crabby’s menu has lots of seafood ‘offshore’ options including a shell bar, and ‘onshore’ items like sandwiches, tacos, and pasta.
+Crabby’s menu has lots of seafood ‘offshore’ options, including a shell bar and ‘onshore’ items like sandwiches, tacos, and pasta.

-The corn hole boards are a hit with the kids.
+The cornhole boards are a hit with the kids.

 Badfins For Date Night & Craft Beer Flights

-For a brewery style feel, hit up Badfins at Wyndham Grand Resort (215 S Gulfview Blvd), where you can order Mexican dishes, local IPAs, and handcrafted cocktails.
+For a brewery-style feel, hit up Badfins at Wyndham Grand Resort (215 S Gulfview Blvd), where you can order Mexican dishes, local IPAs, and handcrafted cocktails.

 Badfins has more of a St. Pete vibe to it compared to other Clearwater food options, which is great for couples.